Virtual data room for features hero.

 What analytics does a virtual data room provide?

 Good VDRs track: who accessed the room and when, which documents were opened, time spent on each document, page-by-page engagement (which pages were read, which were skipped), how many times a document was viewed, and whether documents were downloaded or printed.
-For pitch deck sharing specifically, page-level analytics tell you where investor attention is focused and where you might be losing them.
+For pitch deck sharing specifically, page-level analytics tell you where visitor attention is focused and where you might be losing them.

 How much does a virtual data room cost?

 It ranges widely.
-Modern platforms designed for startups typically run from free (limited features) to $50-$400/month for full-featured plans.
+Modern platforms designed for SMBs typically run from free (limited features) to $50-$400/month for full-featured plans.
 Enterprise M&A platforms like Intralinks or Datasite use custom pricing that can run into thousands of dollars per month for large transactions.
 Ellty Data Room plan starts at $149/month and includes features like NDA gating, granular permissions, and dynamic watermarking - without per-user fees for visitors.

 Is a virtual data room secure?